Machine Coaches and Staff

 Alison Galbraith - Team Adminstrator, Virginia

-Alison joined the Machine family as a parent nearly 10 years ago.
+Alison joined the Machine family as a parent more than 10 years ago.
 After a couple of years of helping with hospitality and some special project, she joined the administrative side of the team.
 She's always happy to help with any questions for new families interested in Machine and our existing families.
 She's a Yoga Alliance RYT, Holistic Health Coach with the Institute for Integrative Nutrition, a certified instructor for TRX Suspension Training, Kidding Around Yoga and paddle board with a World Paddling Association Level 1.

 Andrew Galbraith - Head Coach Machine M3 Triathlon and Owner, m3 Bike Shop

-Andrew is the Owner and Head Coach of Machine Masters and M3 Triathlon.
+Andrew is the Owner of M3 Bike and Head Coach of M3 Triathlon.
 As a teenager, Andrew participated with the local swim clubs and began running in his 20s.
 His first race was the Tampa Marathon.
 Never one to take the easy route, his transition to triathlon a few years later began with Eagleman 70.3.
 Since then he’s competed in Sprint, Olympic and Half Ironman distances, but counts the 70.3 as his favorite.
 It’s long enough that he need to be strategic but still something he can race.
 Every time, he learns something new and loves the enjoying his favorite post race treat - a cold beer!

 Andrew’s love of coaching comes from watching people grow in the sport.
 He thrives on seeing their improvements and watching them feel good about themselves.
 He is a USAT Level 1 and USAT Youth and Junior Certified Coach.
 He is also certified as a RRCA coach and TRX Suspension and RIP Trainer instructor.